19th February 2017

 Kennin-ji Temple is the oldest Zen (a branch of Japanese Buddhism) temple in Kyoto and was founded by the priest Yousai in 1202.
-Yousai, who visited China twice during his lifetime, is renowned for introducing both the Zen sect and the tea ceremony to Japan.
+Yousai, who visited China twice during his lifetime, is renowned for introducing both the Zen sect, featuring the Zen Ensō circle and the tea ceremony to Japan.
 After figuring out the complicated route between the two main halls I shuffled around the Dharma Hall in a pair of incredibly uncomfortable slippers.
 It was worth the time and discomfort to admire the drawing of the twin dragons by the artist Koizumi Junsaku on its ceiling.

 Outside the main hall is a pristine white karesansui, a dry gravel Zen garden being enjoyed by visitors sitting on the steps of the building.
 I moved on to some more traditional gardens in the extensive grounds of the temple.
 A place of peace and beauty.
 While enjoying the gardens I was entertained by a very young man trying to get to grips with the art of ladling water from a barrel.